-Directories such as Chambers UK Guide, the Bar Directory and the TARGETjobs Pupillages Handbook provide useful contact information for networking and speculative applications.
+Directories such as the TARGETjobs Pupillages Handbook and other professional publication provide useful contact information for networking and speculative applications.

 Barristers’ clerks work for barristers’ chambers, found mostly in London and other major cities, or practices clustered near regional law courts.